kluctl/www-kluctl.io/content/en/docs/tutorials/microservices-3-templating-and-multi-env.md

   output: deploy.yml
 ```

-Without this change, redis is going to be deployed successfully but will then fail to start due to wrong references
+Without this change, redis is going to be deployed successfully but will then fail to start due to wrong internal
-to the `default` namespace internally.
+references to the default namespace.

 ## Making commonLabels unique per target
 [`commonLabels`]({{< ref "docs/reference/deployments/deployment-yml#commonlabels" >}}) in your root `deployment.yml` has
 a very special meaning which is important to understand and work with.
 The combination of all `commonLabels` MUST be unique
 between all supported targets on a cluster, including the ones that don't exist yet and are from other kluctl projects.

-This is because kluctl uses these to identify which resources on a cluster belong to the currently processed deployment,
+This is because kluctl uses these to identify resources belonging to the currently processed deployment/target,
-which becomes especially important when deleting or pruning targets.
+which becomes especially important when deleting or pruning.

 To fulfill this requirement, change the root `deployment.yml` to:
 ```yaml